x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Usage
 * Download these files from either this repo directly if machine has inet capabilities.
 (Or downlaod these files and serve them with python :D)
-* Get the files on the system with the low user access.
+* Get the files on the system
 * cd to dir
 * ./{File}.ps1 (or use the .exe)